Different people respond to warfarin differently, so monitoring with an INR test is needed to make sure you are taking the right dose of warfarin.

 Blood collection centre

-Across New Zealand there are blood collection centres where a phlebotomist collects a blood sample from your vein.
+Across New Zealand there are blood collection centres where a phlebotomist (someone who is trained to take blood) collects a blood sample from your vein.
 This sample is then sent to a laboratory for analysis.
 Your INR result will be passed onto your GP.

 At a pharmacy